 ▶ IGFX Sets the onboard graphics as the first display.

-▶ PCIe 1 Slot Sets the graphics card on the PCIEX16 slot as the first display.
+▶ PCle 1 Slot Sets the graphics card on the PCIEX16 slot as the first display.
 (Default)

-▶ PCle 2 Slot

-▶ PCle 3 Slot

-Sets the graphics card on the PClEX4_1 slot as the first display.

-▶ PCle 3 Slot

-Sets the graphics card on the PClEX4_2 slot as the first display.
+▶ PCle 2 Slot Sets the graphics card on the PCIEX8 slot as the first display.